Voronoi conjecture for five-dimensional parallelohedra: Parallelohedra with cubical dual 3-cells

 \section{Parallelohedra with cubical dual 3-cells}

-In this section we prove that if a five-dimensional parallelohedron $P$ has a dual 3-cell equivalent to a three-dimensional cube, then $P$ has a free direction.
+Let $P$ be any five-dimensional parallelohedron.
+In this section we prove that if a $P$ has a dual 3-cell equivalent to a three-dimensional cube, then $P$ has a free direction.
 In this and further sections we assume that $\Lambda_P=\Z^5$ as this can be achieved using an affine transformation.
+Recall that in that setting $\Z^5_p$ is the vector space of parity classes and $\Z^5_{1/2}$ is the vector space of half-lattice (or half-integer) points.

 \begin{lemma} If $F$ is a two-dimensional face of $P$ with dual cell $\mathcal{D}(F)$ equivalent to a cube, then every edge of $F$ is a free direction for $P$. \end{lemma} \begin{proof} Let $e$ be an edge of $F$.
 Then $\mathcal D(e)$ contains $\mathcal D(F)$ and these two dual cells do not coincide.
 Let $A$ be any point in $\mathcal D(e)\setminus \mathcal D(F)$.